SyntaxStacks/GitReview/README.md

 Forking a repo creates a duplicate repo that is independent from the original project.
 You can code without fear of impacting the code base.
-To create a fork, click the "fork" button in hte top right hand corner of the repo page.
+To create a fork, click the "fork" button in the top right hand corner of the repo page.
 [img]

 ##Cloning your fork